ankitgpt05/Item-listener/README.md

 # Item-listener
-Just a simple use of javascript where we created an item listener!
+Just a simple use of javascript where we created an item listener!!